Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: Decided by the API implementation.
 - **Requirements/Conventions**:

+  - **Support**: Support for database-provider-specific properties is fully OPTIONAL.
+  - **Query**: Support for queries on these properties are OPTIONAL.
+If supported, only a subset of filter operators MAY be supported.
+  - **Response**: API implementations are free to choose whether database-provider-specific properties are only included when requested using the query parameter :query-param:`response_fields`, or if they are regarded as part of the "deault response", i.e., also included when the query parameter :query-param:`response_fields` is not present.
+Implementations SHOULD NOT include database-provider-specific properties when the query parameter :query-param:`response_fields` is present but does not list them.
   - These MUST be prefixed by a database-provider-specific prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).

 - **Examples**: A few examples of valid database-provided-specific property names follows: